ProductsWay/threadify-plus/README.md

 ![https://gyazo.com/edba4885e64111bb302c41dac0bdcac3.gif](https://gyazo.com/edba4885e64111bb302c41dac0bdcac3.gif)

-- [ ] Bookmark and share: Users can bookmark their favorite threads and share them with others.

 - [x] Responsive design: Threadify is designed to be responsive and work seamlessly on desktop and mobile devices.

 ![https://gyazo.com/3ebc70fb37ccc874620d8b26376194d3.gif](https://gyazo.com/3ebc70fb37ccc874620d8b26376194d3.gif)

+- [ ] Bookmark and share: Users can bookmark their favorite threads and share them with others.
 - [ ] User-friendly interface: Threadify has a clean and intuitive interface that makes it easy for users to navigate and use the app.
+- [ ] Export as PDF with [PDFGen](https://pdfgen.app/)

 These MVP features will provide users with a valuable tool for enhancing their Twitter experience and staying connected with their network.